National Ignition Facility: Inertial confinement fusion basics

 Inertial confinement fusion (ICF) devices use intense energy to rapidly heat the outer layers of a target in order to compress it.
-In an H-bomb, this is provided by a nuclear fission explosive.
-In non-fission devices, energy sources include laser and particle beams.
+Nuclear fission provides the energy source for thermonuclear warheads, while sources such as laser beams and particle beams are used in non-weapon devices.

 The target is a small spherical pellet containing a few milligrams of fusion fuel, typically a mix of deuterium (D) and tritium (T), as this composition has the lowest ignition temperature.

+The lasers can either heat the surface of the fuel pellet directly – known as direct drive – or heat the inner surface of a hollow metal cylinder around the pellet – known as indirect drive.
+In the indirect drive case, the cylinder, called a hohlraum (German for 'hollow room' or 'cavity'), becomes hot enough to re-emit the energy as even higher frequency X-rays.
+These X-rays, which are more symmetrically distributed than the original laser light, heat the surface of pellet.

-Multiple laser beams heat the surface of the pellet into a plasma, which explodes away from the surface.
+In either case, the material on the outside of the pellet is turned into a plasma, which explodes away from the surface.
 The rest of the pellet is driven inward on all sides, into a small volume of extremely high density.
 The surface explosion creates shock waves that travel inward.
 At the center of the fuel, a small volume is further heated and compressed.
 When the temperature and density are high enough, fusion reactions occur.
 The energy must be delivered quickly and spread extremely evenly across the target's outer surface in order to compress the fuel symmetrically.

 The reactions release high-energy particles, some of which, primarily alpha particles, collide with unfused fuel and heat it further, potentially triggering additional fusion.
 At the same time, the fuel is also losing heat through x-ray losses and hot electrons leaving the fuel area.
 Thus the rate of alpha heating must be greater than the loss rate, termed bootstrapping.
 Given the right conditions—high enough density, temperature, and duration—bootstrapping results in a chain reaction, burning outward from the center.
 This is known as ignition, which fuses a significant portion of the fuel and releases large amounts of energy.

 As of 1998, most ICF experiments had used laser drivers.
 Other drivers have been examined, such as heavy ions driven by particle accelerators.